DaBaddest/Ropgen/README.md

 # Ropgen

-A simple tool writtrn in python which finds out rop gadgets, create python functions out of them & try to generate a rop chain based on conditions provided
+A simple tool written in python which finds out rop gadgets, create python functions out of them & try to generate a rop chain based on conditions provided

 **Requires distorm3 package, readelf & file utility**